List of unproduced DC Comics projects: Superman III: Supergirl

 Producer Ilya Salkind originally wrote a treatment for the third installment from the Superman film series starring Christopher Reeve that expanded the film's scope to a cosmic scale, introducing the villains Brainiac and Mister Mxyzptlk, as well as Supergirl.
 The original outline featured a father–daughter relationship between Brainiac and Supergirl and a romance between Superman and Supergirl, even though the two are cousins in the comics.
 Warner Bros. rejected the outline and made their own Superman III film, while Supergirl later appeared in her own film, portrayed by Helen Slater.

 Black Superman

 A Black Superman movie was a project in development at Warner Bros. before the Warner Bros.
 Discovery merger, led by J.J.
 Abrams and Ta-Nehisi Coates.
 It was intended to feature a Black version of Superman, separate from the mainline Clark Kent character.
-As of July 2025, it appears to be scrapped.
+As of July 2025, it appears to have been stalled.

 Superman V

 Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
 Cannon's bankruptcy in 1989 resulted in the film rights reverting to Ilya and Alexander Salkind.
 The story had Superman dying and resurrecting in the bottled city of Kandor.
 The premise of Superman's death and rebirth coincidentally predated 1992's "The Death of Superman" comic book storyline.
-In 1993 Warner Bros. acquired the film rights entirely from the Salkinds.
+In 1993, Warner Bros. acquired the film rights entirely from the Salkinds.